aflin/rampart_docs/source/rampart-main.rst

 """""""""""""""""""""

-Rampart **experimentally** uses `Babel.js <https://babeljs.io/>`_ to support a greater breath of JavaScript syntax and functionality.
+Rampart **experimentally** uses `Babel.js <https://babeljs.io/>`_ to support a greater breadth of JavaScript syntax and functionality.
 Babel.js is a toolchain that converts ECMAScript 2015+ (and optionally TypeScript) code into a version of JavaScript compatible with Duktape.
 The authors of Rampart are extremely grateful to the